godsend07/tutorverse-frontend/README.md

 TutorVerse – CST3144 Full Stack Development Coursework

 This project was created for CST3144 – Full Stack Development.
-It has two parts:

-A Vue.js frontend (lesson browsing + booking/cart system)

-An Express.js backend connected to MongoDB Atlas
+It includes a Vue.js frontend and an Express.js backend, both connected to MongoDB Atlas.

-The frontend is hosted on GitHub Pages and it fetches data from the backend deployed on Render.
+The frontend is hosted on GitHub Pages, and it communicates with the backend deployed on Render.

 Live Demo